17 Historical Places You Need to See in Your Lifetime

 It turns out that you don't have to be Indiana Jones or Nicolas Cage in National Treasure to explore a piece of history.
 In fact, there are tons of amazing historical sites that you can (and should!) go see as soon as possible.
 Each monument or landmark holds a piece of history.
 Its preservation is a gift that we shouldn't take for granted.

-Now that COVID-19 vaccines are available and some countries are cautiously welcoming back visitors, we've started daydreaming about our next trek around the world.
+It's never too late to start daydreaming about your next trek around the world.
 If you are curious about glimpsing the past, then you're in luck.
 We've compiled a list of 17 historical places that you need to visit in your lifetime—hopefully sooner rather than later.

 The Alhambra - Granada, Spain